 Not only are these mute, humpy young men and their packaged packets available for our queer viewing pleasure, they could also themselves be queer.
 Either way, BBH made it clear that they were definitely ‘TBH’.

-BBH’s pimping of the male body was undoubtedly inspired by the great success of Calvin Klein’s first men’s underwear campaign in 1982-3, which saw handsome, smoothly-sculpted and oiled-up American pole vaulter Tom Hintnaus, snapped by manophile photographer Bruce Weber in Mr Klein’s pricey pants, towering over (the then gloriously seedy) Times Square – like a high-class, Olympian hustler.
+BBH’s pimping of the male body was undoubtedly inspired by the enormous success of Calvin Klein’s first men’s underwear campaign in 1982-3, which saw handsome, smoothly-sculpted and oiled-up American pole vaulter Tom Hintnaus, snapped by manophile photographer Bruce Weber in Mr Klein’s pricey pants, towering over (the then gloriously seedy) Times Square – like a high-class, Olympian hustler.
 But BBH’s Levi’s ad campaign went one better – and brought Times Square into the living rooms of mid-1980s, prime-time Britain.

-BBH didn’t invent male objectification, but they pretty much patented it in the UK.
+BBH didn’t invent male objectification, but they patented it in the UK.
 ‘Launderette’ is metrosexual Ground Zero – and clearly left an indelible impression on the 10-year-old David Beckham.
 Come to think of it, isn’t that him playing one of the kids closely observing Mr Kamen?

 Full, unsolicited disclosure: as a measure of my young impressionability, I myself wore boxers for years after being exposed to those ads – despite the fact they were not very sexy, or practical, especially in tight jeans: they had a way of strangling your baubles.
 Funnily enough, it transpires BBH only put Kamen & Co. in boxers because they weren’t allowed, by the guardians of televisual mores, to show them in their Y-fronts.
-In doing so, the Broadcast Advertising Clearance Centre sentenced millions of young men to CBT.
+In doing so, the Broadcast Advertising Clearance Centre sentenced millions of eighties young men to CBT.

 ‘Launderette’ might have been a UK ad phenomenon, but its influence ‘went ballistic’.
-Top Gun, the definitive 80s movie that everyone likes to now regard as the ‘gayest movie eva’, was released the following year, directed by the British adman (and brother of Ridley) Tony Scott.
+Top Gun, the definitive eighties movie that everyone likes to now regard as the ‘gayest movie eva’, was released the following year, directed by the British adman (and brother of Ridley) Tony Scott.
 The earth-bound sequences of the fantastically phallic movie had the same kind of overtly sexualised treatment of man-boyish Tom Cruise as man-boyish Nick Kamen in ‘Launderette’ – with the same warmly reassuring 1950s, Ray-Ban-ed, sepia-tinted, faux nostalgia aesthetic.
 But this time in an all-male launderette.
 With added steam.